 Tips

-• Use AI to generate PHP scripts for repetitive tasks.
+• Use AI for repetitive PHP tasks.

 PHP and APIs Code